FRANCIS-gi/Phase-2-project/README.md

 8. You have successfully created a pull request.
 Now wait for mentor approval.
 Once approved, you can merge the pull request.

 #
+## NB

+1. Use non run dev to start server.
+2.The project uses Tailwind.

+##Tailwind

+Tailwind is a utility-first CSS framework designed to speed up the process of creating custom web designs.
+Unlike traditional CSS frameworks that focus on pre-designed components and templates, Tailwind provides a set of pre-defined utility classes that can be used to quickly style HTML elements.

+The idea behind Tailwind is to provide a comprehensive set of CSS classes that map directly to commonly used CSS properties.
+This allows developers to focus on designing their UI without worrying about the specifics of CSS, and without having to write custom CSS for every element on the page.

+Some of the key benefits of using Tailwind include:

+- Faster development: With Tailwind, developers can create custom designs much faster than with traditional CSS frameworks, as they can simply apply pre-defined classes to their HTML elements.
+- Consistent design: By using a set of standardized utility classes, Tailwind ensures that the UI will look consistent across the entire application, even if it has been designed by different developers.
+- Customizability: Tailwind provides a wide range of configuration options that allow developers to customize the framework to fit their specific needs, including the ability to define custom utility classes.

+Overall, Tailwind is a powerful tool that can help developers create beautiful, functional, and consistent UI designs quickly and efficiently.